oumeima-elgharbi/P4_Data_Science_OpenClassrooms/variables_definition.md

 - PrimaryPropertyType : The primary use of a property (e.g. office, retail store).
 Primary use is defined as a function that accounts for more than 50% of a property.
 This is the Property Type - EPA Calculated field from Portfolio Manager.
   - EPA = Environmental Protection Agency (United States)

-- ListOfAllPropertyUseTypes : All property uses reported in Portfolio Manager
+- **ListOfAllPropertyUseTypes** : All property uses reported in Portfolio Manager

+- **LargestPropertyUseType** : The largest use of a property (e.g. office, retail store) by GFA.

+- **SecondLargestPropertyUseType** : The second largest use of a property (e.g. office, retail store) by GFA.

-- LargestPropertyUseType : The largest use of a property (e.g. office, retail store) by GFA.
+- **ThirdLargestPropertyUseType** : The third largest use of a property (e.g. office, retail store) by GFA.

 ### Numeric variables (quantitative) :

+#### Localisation :

+- Latitude : Property latitude.

+- Longitude : Property longitude.

+- ZipCode : Property zip

+- CouncilDistrictCode : Property City of Seattle council district.

 #### Building characteristics :